r-lib/clock/cran-comments.md

  * We saw 0 new problems
  * We failed to check 0 packages

+## 0.5.0 Submission

+This is a minor release with a few new parsing functions, updates to the required version of tzdb, and a few small changes to default formatting output and parsing input.

 ## 0.4.1 Submission

 This is a patch release to support upcoming changes in testthat.